ining7/GAL-DAWN/README.md

 For the CPU version, dawn_cpu_v3 is fine-grained parallel version and dawn_cpu_v4 is the coarse-grained parallel version.
 The fine-grained parallel version of DAWN only requires the path statistics at the end of each loop to be executed in serial, while the coarse-grained parallel version has no serial phase and the data between threads are completely independent.

-For the lagre-scale graph, you can use dawn_cpu_big, which is the version for large-scale graph, and you need use the convert tool to process the graph first.
+For the large-scale graph, you can use dawn_cpu_big, which is the version for large-scale graph, and you need use the convert tool to process the graph first.
 Convert tool will compress the large-scale graph to graph_CRC.txt and graph_RCC.txt, which is the inputfile of the dawn_cpu_big.

 4.Release result